Late Pleistocene extinctions: Hunting

-The dog-specific hypothesis cannot account for several major extinction events, notably the Americas (for reasons already covered) and Australia.
-Dogs did not arrive in Australia until approximately 35,000 years after the first humans arrived there, and approximately 30,000 years after the Australian megafaunal extinction was complete.

-Second-order predation hypothesis
+Second-order predation

-Scenario

 The Second-Order Predation Hypothesis says that as humans entered the New World they continued their policy of killing predators, which had been successful in the Old World but because they were more efficient and because the fauna, both herbivores and carnivores, were more naive, they killed off enough carnivores to upset the ecological balance of the continent, causing overpopulation, environmental exhaustion, and environmental collapse.
 The hypothesis accounts for changes in animal, plant, and human populations.